cosmos/ibc/spec/ics-002-client-semantics/README.md

 * `ConsensusState` is an opaque type representing the state of a validity predicate.
   `ConsensusState` must be able to verify state updates agreed upon by the associated consensus algorithm.
   It must also be serialisable in a canonical fashion so that third parties, such as counterparty machines, can check that a particular machine has stored a particular `ConsensusState`.
+It must finally be introspectable by the state machine which it is for, such that the state machine can look up its own `ConsensusState` at a past height.

 * `ClientState` is an opaque type representing the state of a client.
   A `ClientState` must expose query functions to verify membership or non-membership of